FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Artist specifies a <filename> consisting of recognised characters with an extension of '.json'.
+Artist specifies a filename consisting of recognised characters with an extension of '.json'.
   * 1a1.
-ArtHive save contact(s) to <filename>.json.
+ArtHive save contact(s) to filename.json.

     Use case resumes at step 3.

 * 1b.
-Artist specifies a <filename> consisting of recognised characters without an extension.
+Artist specifies a filename consisting of recognised characters without an extension.
   * 1b1.
-ArtHive appends '.json' to the <filename>.
+ArtHive appends '.json' to the filename.

     Use case resumes at step 3.